-Sometimes it's difficult to visualize how a complex set of ideas or concepts come together, but this is where mind mapping software can really come in useful.
+This is helpful, because sometimes it's difficult to imagine how a complex set of ideas or concepts come together, but this is where mind mapping software can really come in useful.
 This means being able to set down each idea or concept individually, then connect them together in groups and/or in relation to each other.

 The result is that the mind map makes it easy to see at a glance how everything is supposed to work together, and highlight actionable insights for improving processes.
 The result is greater clarity and the ability to apply it to work situations to improve efficiency and productivity.

 Even better is that mind mapping software usually comes with collaborative tools, so that teams can work together to connect processes, making it easier for everyone to visualize how workflows and hierarchies can work.

 Additionally, a lot of mind mapping software can export results as files for use in other office software, making it easy to include it as diagrams in existing documents or presentations.